 While we were planning to take a taxi for ~$35 to our resort, we ended up in a private limo.

-Believe it or not, we got the limo because we’re visiting Nassau on a budget!
+Believe it or not, we got the limo because we’re visiting the Bahamas on a budget!

 Part of our plan to keep costs low was to stop at a grocery store.
 We wanted to load up on snacks & drinks instead of paying expensive resort prices for everything.
 The taxis were quoting $1.25-$1.50 per minute to wait while I went in a store.
 Having never been to Nassau, I had no idea how long our stop would take.

 Would it be an extra $15 for the taxi to wait?
 An extra $30?
 I had no idea.